gotchoices/MyCHIPs/doc/learn-noise.md

     - The connection token;
     - The public key of site B;
     - An object (certificate) containing contact information about User B1 including;
+      - CHIP ID
-      - CID
+      - Agent ID
-      - Public Key
+      - User's public Key
       - Name, address, email, other identifying data

   If site A can decrypt this message, and the token is still valid, it will: